-• Investing in the Shares involves a high degree of risk, and you could lose all or part of your investment.

-- Global markets could enter a period of severe disruption and instability due to catastrophic events, such as terrorist attacks, acts of war, natural disasters, and outbreaks of epidemic, pandemic or contagious diseases, which could impair our portfolio companies' financial positions and operating results and affect the industries in which we invest and, in turn, harm our operating results - An investment strategy focused primarily on privately held companies presents certain challenges, including the lack of available information about these companies. - Our portfolio securities may be thinly traded and, as a result, the lack of liquidity in our investments may adversely affect our business. - We may hold the debt securities of leveraged companies that may, due to the significant volatility of such companies, enter into bankruptcy proceedings. - We are exposed to risks associated with changes in interest rates. - To the extent we make investments in restructurings and reorganizations they may be subject to greater regulatory and legal risks than other traditional investments in portfolio companies. - There is no public market for the Shares, and we do not expect any market for the Shares to develop. - Our portfolio may be concentrated in a limited number of portfolio companies and industries, which will subject us to a risk of significant loss if any of these companies defaults on its obligations under any of its debt instruments or if there is a downturn in a particular industry. - Because our business model depends to a significant extent upon relationships with corporations, financial institutions and investment firms, the inability of our Adviser to maintain or develop these relationships, or the failure of these relationships to generate investment opportunities, could adversely affect our business. - We may face increasing competition for investment opportunities, which could delay deployment of our capital, reduce returns and result in losses. - A significant portion of our investment portfolio is recorded at fair value as determined in good faith by our Board of Directors and, as a result, there is uncertainty as to the value of our portfolio investments. - Our Adviser and its affiliates, including our officers and some of our directors, could face conflicts of interest caused by compensation arrangements with us, which could result in actions that are not in the best interests of our stockholders. - Our ability to achieve our investment objective depends on our Adviser's ability to manage and support our investment process.
-If our Adviser were to lose its key professional(s), our ability to achieve our investment objective could be significantly harmed. - Regulations governing our operation as a BDC and a RIC may affect our ability to, and the way in which we, raise additional capital and reduce our operating flexibility. - Each of our Adviser and Administrator is able to resign upon 60 days' notice, and we may not be able to find a suitable replacement within that time, resulting in a disruption in our operations that could adversely affect our financial condition, business and results of operations. - Global capital markets could enter a period of severe disruption and instability due to future recessions, political instability, geopolitical turmoil and foreign hostilities, disease pandemics and other serious health events.
-These market disruptions have historically had and could again have a materially adverse effect on debt and equity capital markets in the United States, which could have a materially adverse impact on our business and financial condition.
+- Investing in the Shares involves a high degree of risk, and you could lose all or part of your investment. - Global markets could enter a period of severe disruption and instability due to catastrophic events, such as terrorist attacks, acts of war, natural disasters, and outbreaks of epidemic, pandemic or contagious diseases, which could impair our portfolio companies' financial positions and operating results and affect the industries in which we invest and, in turn, harm our operating results - An investment strategy focused primarily on privately held companies presents certain challenges, including the lack of available information about these companies. - Our portfolio securities may be thinly traded and, as a result, the lack of liquidity in our investments may adversely affect our business. - We may hold the debt securities of leveraged companies that may, due to the significant volatility of such companies, enter into bankruptcy proceedings. - We are exposed to risks associated with changes in interest rates. - To the extent we make investments in restructurings and reorganizations they may be subject to greater regulatory and legal risks than other traditional investments in portfolio companies. - There is no public market for the Shares, and we do not expect any market for the Shares to develop. - Our portfolio may be concentrated in a limited number of portfolio companies and industries, which will subject us to a risk of significant loss if any of these companies defaults on its obligations under any of its debt instruments or if there is a downturn in a particular industry. - Because our business model depends to a significant extent upon relationships with corporations, financial institutions and investment firms, the inability of our Adviser to maintain or develop these relationships, or the failure of these relationships to generate investment opportunities, could adversely affect our business. - We may face increasing competition for investment opportunities, which could delay deployment of our capital, reduce returns and result in losses. - A significant portion of our investment portfolio is recorded at fair value as determined in good faith by our Board of Directors and, as a result, there is uncertainty as to the value of our portfolio investments. - Our Adviser and its affiliates, including our officers and some of our directors, could face conflicts of interest caused by compensation arrangements with us, which could result in actions that are not in the best interests of our stockholders. - Our ability to achieve our investment objective depends on our Adviser's ability to manage and support our investment process.
+If our Adviser were to lose its key professional(s), our ability to achieve our investment objective could be significantly harmed.